 indexed: false, you cannot use the field in search predicates.

-For example, timestamp_nanos is fast but not indexed — Quickwit uses it for time-range partitioning, not text search.
+For example, timestamp_nanos is fast but not indexed.
+It is used for fast time-range filtering, not text search.

 Tokenizers